gbogopolsky/NumSchemes/ODE/notes/ode_integration.md

 where $i$ spans the set of all indices required by the numerical scheme.

-In the case of a $s$-multistep method
+In the case of an $s$-multistep method

 $$
     v^{n + 1} + \sum_{i=1}^s \alpha_i v^{n + 1 - i} = \sum_{i = 0}^s \beta_i f^{n + 1 - i}